-When the original iPad launched almost a decade ago, buying one was as simple as selecting the one model available and being on your way.
-In 2019, though, there are four to choose from – the iPad 9.7, iPad Air, iPad Mini, and iPad Pro.
+When the original iPad launched more than a decade ago, buying one was as simple as selecting the one model available and being on your way.
+In 2024, though, there are lots of top iPads choose from – the iPad 10.9, the iPad Mini, the two iPad Pros, and the two iPad Airs.

 The iPad Pro and the Air are both pitched by Apple as its high-end tablets, and while they may seem similar, there are distinct differences between the two.
-From the connections to processors and cameras, there’s a lot that separates them.
-And then there’s the 2017 iPad Pro, which Apple still keeps in its line-up, despite having been surpassed.
+From the processors to the price, there’s a lot that separates them.

 Here’s a breakdown of the specifications of each iPad in the range: